SebRobitaille/devanada/logs.md

 > HTML:
 - Added in the slogan "We design, develop, and deliver to ignite your business."
 - Added in the call-to-action button
+- Added the tooltips on the controls

 > CSS:
 - Created the animation for the button on hover
+- Added the animation for the tooltip on hover

 > JS:
 - Added notes to the typing animation, and will talk about the typing animation when we hang out next.